ljvmiranda921/burnout-barometer/docs/installation.md

     | Slack Token    | The Slack Token generated whenever you create an App.
 This is used to verify that the incoming request came from the authorized account.
 See this [page](https://slack.com/intl/en-ph/help/articles/215770388-Create-and-regenerate-API-tokens) for more information |
     | Area           | The IANA compliant area for correcting the timezone.
 For example, `Asia/Manila`.
 This will be deprecated in the first major release.                                                                                                                                 |

+    You can find more information about the `init` command by running `barometer init --help`.

 3. **Check if config file has been generated**.
 After running the `init` command, you should see a `config.json` file that contains all necessary configurations.
 We will use that later on when deploying or starting the